facebook/relay/website/docs/tutorial/refetchable-fragments.md

 ### Step 3 — Add the @refetchable directive

 Next we'll add a `@refetchable` directive.
 This tells Relay to generate the extra query for refetching it.
-You have to specify the name of the generated query — it's a good idea to base it on the name of the fragment.
+You either have to specify the name of the generated query through the `queryName` argument (it's a good idea to base it on the name of the fragment) or you can omit the argument and a query name will automatically be generated in the format of `<FRAGMENT_NAME>RefetchQuery`.

 ```
 const ContactsListFragment = graphql`